weecology/data-sharing-paper/data_sharing_ms.md

 When naming files you should use descriptive names so that it is easy to keep track of what data they contain [@borer2009; @strasser2011; @strasser2012].
 If you have multiple files, name them in a consistent manner to make it easier to automate working with them.
 You should also avoid spaces in file names, which can cause problems for some software [@borer2009].
-Spaces in file names be avoided by using camel case (e.g, RainAvg) or by separating the words with underscores (e.g., rain_avg).
+Spaces in file names can be avoided by using camel case (e.g, RainAvg) or by separating the words with underscores (e.g., rain_avg).

 ### Use standard table formats

 Data tables are ubiquitous in ecology and evolution.
-Tabular data provides a great deal of flexibility in how to structure the data, which makes it easy to structure the data so that it can be difficult to (re)use.
+Tabular data provides a great deal of flexibility in how to structure the data, which makes it easy to structure the data in a way that is difficult to (re)use.
-We provide three simple recommendations to help ensure that tabular data is properly structured to allow the data to be easily imported and analyzed by most data management systems and common analysis software like R and Python.
+We provide three simple recommendations to help ensure that tabular data is properly structured to allow the data to be easily imported and analyzed by most data management systems and common analysis software, such as R and Python.

 * Each row should represent a single observation (i.e., a record) and each column should represent a single variable or type of measurement (i.e., a field) [@borer; @strasser2011; @strasser2012].
   This is the standard format for tables in the most commonly used database management systems and analysis packages and makes the data easy to work with in the most general way.